blib-la/hyv/docs/00_DOCUMENTATION_GUIDE_TEMPLATE.md

-# Writing a Developer Guide Template
+# Developer Guide Template

-Please follow the instructions below to create a guide in the prescribed format/style:
+Follow this concise template to ensure consistency and clarity in all developer guides:

 ---

-# {Title}
+# {Title (no punctuation or special-characters)}

-## Introduction
+## Overview

-Provide a brief overview of what the guide is about and what the reader will achieve by following it.
+Describe the guide's purpose and goals.
+Include questions that this guide addresses.

 ## Prerequisites

-List any prerequisites or dependencies the reader needs to have installed or be familiar with before they can successfully follow your guide.
+Mention required knowledge, tools, or installations the reader must possess to successfully execute this guide.

-## Step-by-step Guide
+## Guide

-Divide your guide into clear and logical steps.
-For each step, provide a clear title, a brief description, and relevant code samples if necessary.
+Divide your guide into logical, easily-followable steps.
+Each step should have a title (not numbered), description, and related code (if needed).

 ### {Step 1 Title}